liferay/liferay-docs/developer/frameworks/articles/06-collaboration/01-item-selector/01-selecting-entities.markdown

         url: '<%= itemSelectorURL.toString() %>'

-10. To conclude the logic of the function from step 4, open the Item Selector dialog by calling its `open` method:
+10. To conclude the logic of the function from step four, open the Item Selector dialog by calling its `open` method:

         itemSelectorDialog.open();

-When the user clicks the *Choose* button, a new dialog opens, rendering the Item Selector with the views that support the criterion and return type(s) that were set.
+When the user clicks the *Choose* button, a new dialog opens, rendering the Item Selector with the views that support the criterion and return type(s).

 Here's the complete example code for these steps: